Would you like more information about the program?

 3) Placements into medical offices are based on location, schedule availability, and career goals.

-Because the externship optional, you don’t have to complete an externship to sit for the CCMA exam.
+Because the externship is optional, you don’t have to complete an externship to sit for the CCMA exam.
 Many students find it works best to take their CCMA exam when they complete the program and wait to do the externship over a break so it doesn’t conflict with class schedules.

 What financial aid or payment options are available?